Claire-ovo/hma-dcc-ptq/commands/experiment_reproducibility_commands.md

 2. Provide random seeds for all experiments involving randomness.
 3. Avoid hard-coded hyperparameters and expose them as command-line arguments.
 4. Provide the exact command or command template for each paper table or figure.
-5. Archive intermediate logs and final data used in each table or figure.

 ## 2. Common environment